Which of the following is not a characteristic of a strong acid i... | Channels for Pearson+

 1

-Understand the concept of a strong acid in organic chemistry.
-A strong acid is one that completely ionizes in solution, meaning it donates protons (H⁺ ions) readily.
+Understand the concept of a strong acid: A strong acid is one that completely dissociates in water, meaning it releases all of its hydrogen ions (H⁺) into the solution.

-Recognize that a strong acid typically has a weak conjugate base.
-This is because the conjugate base is the species that remains after the acid has donated a proton, and if the acid is strong, the conjugate base is less likely to re-accept a proton.
+Recognize that a strong acid will produce a high concentration of H⁺ ions in solution, which is a key characteristic.

-Identify that a strong acid has a high degree of ionization in water.
-This means that when dissolved in water, the acid dissociates completely into its ions.
+Recall that the pH scale is a measure of the concentration of H⁺ ions in a solution.
+A strong acid, having a high concentration of H⁺ ions, will have a low pH value.

 Watch next